 It is prohibited to injure, molest or kill any bird or animal in the Park.

 Orleans Parish leash laws for dogs must be adhered to in the Park.
 No dog or other animal will be allowed to roam at large in the Park.

-Pets are not allowed in the Botanical Garden, Storyland, the Carousel Garden Amusement Park, stadiums or other Park facilities other than permitted dogs in NOLA City Bark, where dogs are allowed off leash.
+Pets are not allowed in the New Orleans Botanical Garden, Storyland, Carousel Garden Amusement Park, stadiums or other Park facilities other than permitted dogs in NOLA City Bark, where dogs are allowed off leash.